ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 This memo is limited to describing the Roughtime on-wire protocol.
-Apart from describing the server list and malfeasance report formats, this memo does not describe the ecosystem required for maintaining lists of trusted servers and processing malfeasance reports.
+Apart from describing the server list and malfeasance report formats, this memo does not describe the ecosystem required for maintaining lists of trusted servers and processing malfeasance reports, nor the means by which the server list is maintained and distributed or the policies to apply to such a list.

 # Conventions and Definitions